p0t4t0sandwich/ServerPanelManager/README.md

 - [ ] Server console regex trigger -- maybe add a `regex` command to the group system?

 - [ ] No-start status fix -- plop a proper `server started` message in the console -- Fix for Forge 1.12.2 v14.23.5.2858 and FTB Revelation

-- [x] Make AMPServerManagerPlugin function as a standalone terminal program, since it's all compiled to Java 8 anyway.
-  - [x] Format the log properly
-  - [x] Add pretty terminal colors
-  - [ ] Wonder how hard tab completion and command history would be to implement

 - [ ] Add the ability to sync the config with a database? -- would need one AMPServerManager process to act as a main process and handle all the group tasks.
   - [ ] hot reload the config when it changes -- how? -- LuckPerms does it, maybe subscribe to database changes?